5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 ### Method 2.2: Patching with ***SSDT-IRQ_FIXES_THINK*** if `HPAE/HPTE` does not exist

-I recently found this fix which doesn't require *any* binary renames.
-On a lot of Lenovo ThinkPads with Intel CPUs prior to Kaby Lake, the status of the `HPET` device is not controlled by the `HPAE/HPTE` preset variable by **2 different variables** instead, namely: `WNTF` and `WXPF`, as shown below (found in Lenovo T430/T530 to T450/550 and T460s):
+I recently devloped this fix which doesn't require *any* binary renames.
+On a lot of Lenovo ThinkPads with Intel CPUs prior to Kaby Lake, the status of the `HPET` device is not controlled by the preset varible `HPAE/HPTE` but by **2 different variables at the same time** instead, namely: `WNTF` and `WXPF`, as shown below (found in Lenovo T430/T530 to T450/550 and T460s):

 ```asl
 Device (HPET)